NetFusion Designs logo

 How secure is remote IT support?

 Reputable providers use AES encryption and two-factor authentication for every remote session, with full audit logging.
-SOC 2 Type II certified providers have had these controls independently verified over an extended period.
+SOC 2 Type 2 attested providers have had these controls independently verified over an extended period.

 What is the difference between a help desk and managed IT support?